+Vanderbilt University

+VANDERBILT WUNIVERSITY

 Numerous laboratory experiments have been established in the Department of Chemical and Biomolecular Engineering over the past several years, covering a variety of topics in the chemical engineering field.
-The goal of our project is to design the next generation bio-based lab module to expand the second semester of the chemical
+The goal of our project is to design the next generation bio-based lab

+module to expand the second semester of the chemical engineering laboratory.
+We designed the alginate bead and drug delivery module to introduce students to the important concept of designing drug controlled release systems with hydrogels.
+Alginate bead, a hydrogel with a liquid center, is formed by ionic crosslinking of the alginate with divalent calcium ions.
+Model drugs are loaded into the hydrogels and the fractional release rate is measured as a function of bead characteristics.
 We have developed the important components of the lab module including selection of equipment and raw materials, incorporation of LoggerPro sensors and software, procedures for a three week experiment, scale-up and economic modeling, and safety analysis.
 Our design offers a new bio-based module that utilizes readily available sensors and allows introduction of a modern topic, not yet covered in the laboratory.
-In addition, it provides an opportunity for students to explore real world applications of hydrogels, such as that in the biomedical, pharmaceutical, and food industries.

-Model Development for an Eco-Friendly Dyeing Process for Polyester Fibers
+In addition, it provides an opportunity for students to explore real world applications of hydrogels, such as that in the biomedical, pharmaceutical and food industries.
+Model Development for an Eco-Friendly Dyeing Process for Polyester Fibers TEAM MEMBERS:

-Muhammad Zulkifli Suhaili Nur Afiqah Mohamad Muhammad Khairul Azmi Mohd Khairul Fazwa Md Yang Ghazali
+Muhammad Zulkifli Suhaili Nur Afiqah Mohamad Muhammad Khairul Azmi Mohd Khairul Fazwa Md Yang Ghazali ADVISERS:

-Kenneth Debelak, Associate Professor of Chemical and Biomolecular Engineering Russell Dunn, Professor of the Practice of Chemical and Biomolecular Engineering
+Kenneth Debelak, Associate Professor of Chemical and Biomolecular Engineering Russell Dunn, Professor of the Practice of Chemical and Biomolecular Engineering CLIENT:

-John Tate TateCraft LLC The demand for fiber textile has grown dramatically over the years because of its properties of economy, durability, and easy care.
+John Tate TateCraft LLC The demand for fiber textile has grown dramatically over the years because of its properties of economy, durability and easy care.
 Due to environmental and energy conservation issues that arise from conventional fiber dyeing processes, there is a need to improve them to a more environmentally friendly and economically efficient process.
 The main target of the TateCraft ecofriendly dyeing process is to eliminate negative environmental effects from wastewater and volatile organic chemicals.

 The goal is also to increase process efficiency by reducing energy and water consumption by approximately 70 percent and 95 percent, respectively.
 The main components of this project are the fabric dye and raw material recycle streams.
 A dye solution with 99.7 percent glycerin was used to maintain the color concentration and eliminate chemical odor from the yarn.
 In addition, a scouring solution along with cooling and heating water were recycled throughout the process.
 Our team optimized the water-recycling network, reducing the water and energy consumption associated with the dyeing process.
 We also used an existing pilot plant design to develop a full-scale process.
 Finally, an economic assessment was performed to determine the viability of the full-scale TateCraft process.

-Production of Chemicals from Ethane Derived from Marcellus Shale
+Production of Chemicals from Ethane Derived from Marcellus Shale TEAM MEMBERS:

-Jared Bullock, BME/ChE Andrew Coppola Dylan Johnson David Dubetz, BME Kevin Jaeger, BME/ChE
+Jared Bullock, BME/ChE Andrew Coppola Dylan Johnson David Dubetz, BME Kevin Jaeger, BME/ChE ADVISERS:

-Kenneth Debelak, Associate Professor of Chemical and Biomolecular Engineering Russell Dunn, Professor of the Practice of Chemical and Biomolecular Engineering
+Kenneth Debelak, Associate Professor of Chemical and Biomolecular Engineering Russell Dunn, Professor of the Practice of Chemical and Biomolecular Engineering CLIENT: